max-kay/song/notes.md

 - think about dynamic effects including pitch bend
 - think about loudness and values in dB
 - better sustain decay

+# abilities for automation
+- easy reasignment of Effect
+- difference between an effect which takes autmation value at start of note and continuously changes